mrkkrp/markkarpov.com/megaparsec/megaparsec-chapter-from-ih.md

   return Uri {..}                                -- (6)
 ```

-NOTE: I took the liberty to accept any alpha-numeric sequences of characters
+**NOTE**: I took the liberty of accepting any alpha-numeric sequences of
-as username and password, and made similarly arbitrary simplifications in
+characters as username and password, and made similarly arbitrary
-the format of host for the sake of simplicity.
+simplifications in the format of host for the sake of simplicity.

 Important points here: